jewettaij/visfd/doc/doc_filter_mrc.md

 Consequently, you cannot combine these arguments with either the *-gauss* or *-thresh* arguments, because:

-- "-blur-expand *distance*" is equivalent to
+- "-dilate-gauss *distance*" is equivalent to
 "-gauss *distance* -thresh 0.157299", *(where 0.157299 ≈ 1-erf(1))*
-- "-blur-contract *distance*" is equivalent to
+- "-erode-gauss *distance*" is equivalent to
 "-gauss *distance* -thresh 0.842701", *(where 0.842701 ≈ erf(1))*

 The motivation for this strategy is outlined below: